The Forest School at the Yale School of the Environment

 Urban Resources Initiative Recognized for tree planting and greenspace restoration, URI is a nonprofit and a program of The Forest School dedicated to community forestry, environmental education, and training and capacity building activities in New Haven.

 Yale Forests Yale Forests is The Forest School’s home for teaching, learning, and researching in the field.
 The Yale Forests cover nearly 11,000 acres in seven forests across the U.S. Northeast.
 In addition to providing educational and research opportunities, we use science-based management to promote the ecological regeneration of the areas of the forests that are harvested for timber to balance conservation, research, and harvesting goals over the long-term.
-Special programs of Yale Forests include the Quiet Corner Initiative, Maple Education & Extension Program, and Northeast Forest Farmers Coalition.
+Special programs of Yale Forests include the Quiet Corner Initiative, Maple Education & Extension Program, and the Northeast Forest Farmers Coalition.